 The near-Earth asteroid (65803) Didymos, originally designated 1996 GT, was discovered by the Spacewatch asteroid survey from Kitt Peak Observatory in Arizona on 1996 April 11.
 Seven years later it was thoroughly studied with photometric and radar observations around and after its close approach to Earth in November 2003, which led to the discovery of its satellite with photometric observations taken from Ondřejov Observatory, Carbuncle Hill Observatory and Steward Observatory during 2003 November 20-24 and with radar observations from Arecibo on 2003 November 23 and 24 (Pravec et al., 2003).
-The photometric observations were analyzed and modeled in Pravec et al. (2006) and Scheirich and Pravec (2009), where they published initial estimates of sev-11 eral parameters of the binary asteroid system, including first estimates of the secondary (satellite) orbit around the primary body of the binary system.
-The radar observations were published and modeled together with the photometric data by Naidu et al. (2020) who obtained a shape model of the primary and 15 determined or constrained several parameters of the binary asteroid system.
-The current best estimates for parameters of the primary, the secondary, and their mutual orbit are given in Scheirich and Pravec (2022), and we give the nominal values for some of them in following.
-The volume-equivalent diameters of the primary and the secondary are 0.78 and 0.17 km, respectively.
-The geometric albedo in the V band is 0.15.
-The mutual orbit is retrograde with the J2000 ecliptic coordinates of the pole $(L_P, B_P) = (320.6^{\circ}, -78.6^{\circ})$ , with a semimajor axis of 1.19 km and an orbital period of 11.9216 h.
+The photometric observations were analyzed and modeled in Pravec et al. (2006) and Scheirich and Pravec (2009), where they published initial estimates of several parameters of the binary asteroid system, including first estimates of the secondary (satellite) orbit around the primary body of the binary system.
+The radar observations were published and modeled together with the photometric data by Naidu et al. (2020) who obtained a shape model of the primary and determined or constrained several parameters of the binary asteroid system.
 Spectral observations taken in 2003 originally classified Didymos as an Xk type (Binzel et al., 2004), but later analyses led to a consensus on a silicate composition for the binary system (de León et al., 2006, 2010; Dunn et al., 2013).
-New spectral observations obtained in 2021 have confirmed its silicate nature, with hints of possible small spectral variability with the primary's rotation (Ieva et al., 2022).
+New spectral observations obtained in 2021 have confirmed its silicate nature, with hints of possible small spectral variability with the primary's rotation (Ieva et al., in preparation).

 The secondary of the Didymos binary system, recently named Dimorphos, has been selected as a target of the Double Asteroid Redirection Test (DART).
-DART is NASA's first planetary defense test mission, demonstrating the kinetic impactor mitigation technique.
-It launched from Vandenberg Space Force Base in November 2021 and will arrive at the Didymos system and impact into Dimorphos on 2022 September 26.
+It is NASA's first planetary defense test mission, demonstrating the kinetic impactor mitigation technique.
+It will launch from Vandenberg Space Force Base in November 2021, arriving at the Didymos system in late September or early October 2022 and impacting into Dimorphos.
 The main benefit of using a binary asteroid system for a kinetic impactor mission is that it allows the results of the test to be measured from Earth via photometric measurements, assuming that the binary system exhibits mutual events seen from Earth.
-Mutual events in the Didymos system can be seen from Earth, making it a suitable target.
 Rivkin et al. (2021) discuss the factors that led to the recognition that Didymos was the best candidate for a kinetic impactor test, and its selection as the DART target system.
-Several years after the DART impact the Didymos system will
+Several years after the DART impact the Didymos system will be visited by ESA's Hera mission that will provide a thorough description of the post-impact state of the binary system (Michel et al., 2022).